 From Rescue & Rehabilitation to Forever Families

-The PSPCA Humane Law Enforcement program is the only operation of its kind in Philadelphia and the 22 additional counties we serve throughout Pennsylvania.
-Our HLE Officers enforce the cruelty laws under the authority granted by state statute 22 Pa.C.S.A.
+The PSPCA Animal Law Enforcement program is the only operation of its kind in Philadelphia and the 22 additional counties we serve throughout Pennsylvania.
+Our ALE Officers enforce the cruelty laws under the authority granted by state statute 22 Pa.C.S.A.
 Chapter 37 (HSPOS).

 Treating and Rehabilitating the Victims of Cruelty

 The victims of cruelty and neglect often need a tremendous amount of care before they are ready for adoption.
 Our in-house shelter hospital treats nearly 2,000 animals annually and includes a forensics team with expertise in collecting evidence and testifying.
 We are one of the country’s only animal welfare organizations capable of treating medical issues associated with severe abuse and neglect, including emaciation, dehydration, burns, broken limbs, embedded collars, lacerations, and infected wounds, in addition to the horrific medical issues resulting from hoarding, puppy mills, and forced animal fighting.

 We are also invested in helping these animals work through the emotional scars of past of abuse and neglect.
 Our Behavior and Enrichment team helps animals overcome emotional hurdles, build confidence, and prepare to join forever families.
 This includes personalized programs and treatments, along with enrichment, for these animals who can remain in our care for months, even years, while their cases are prosecuted.

 Over the last three years, our officers conducted more than 16,000 investigations.
 These individual rescues varied in size from one to 300 animals and resulted in our officers saving over 4,000 animals.
 We have achieved a 90 percent conviction rate in cases that involve prosecution.